 Antisemitism

-Antisemitism refers to discrimination, hostility, persecution, and prejudice targeting Jews.
-In 2016, the 31 member-states of the International Holocaust Remembrance Alliance adopted a working definition of antisemitism: “Antisemitism is a certain perception of Jews, which may be expressed as hatred toward Jews.
+Antisemitism refers to discrimination, hostility, persecution, and prejudice targeting Jews and/or their property.
+In 2016, the International Holocaust Remembrance Alliance unveiled a working definition of antisemitism, which more than 40 nations have since adopted: “Antisemitism is a certain perception of Jews, which may be expressed as hatred toward Jews.
 Rhetorical and physical manifestations of antisemitism are directed toward Jewish or non-Jewish individuals and/or their property, toward Jewish community institutions and religious facilities.”
-(Related terms: Anti-Zionism)

 back to Glossary